 - a) The Home Energy Resilience Improvements Program (CEWRI-HERI Subprogram) is designed to fund the installation of Photovoltaic Systems (PVS) and Battery Storage Systems (BSS) with load capacities to satisfy Low- to Moderate-Income (LMI) household needs.
 LMI households that own or have a proprietary interest in a single-family structure, that is their primary residence, are eligible to receive an award for installation of PVS with a BSS.
-Assistance shall be provided for up to one hundred percent (100%) of the cost or thirty thousand dollars (\$30,000); whichever is lowest. - b) The Incentive Program (CEWRI-IP Subprogram) designed to fund the installation of PVS with BSS for urgent need households who own or have a proprietary interest in a single-family structure that is their primary residence.
-These households are eligible to receive an award for installation of PVS with a BSS for up to twenty thousand dollars (\$20,000) or a designated percentage of the cost; whichever is lowest.2
+Assistance shall be provided for up to one hundred percent (100%) of the cost or thirty thousand dollars (\$30,000); whichever is lowest. - b) The Incentive Program (CEWRI-IP Subprogram) is designed to fund the installation of PVS with BSS for urgent need households with an income of up to 200% Area Median Family Income (AMFI) who own or have a proprietary interest in a singlefamily structure that is their primary residence.
+These households are eligible to receive an award for installation of PVS with a BSS for up to thirty percent (30%) of the cost or fifteen twenty thousand dollars (\$20,00015,000) or a designated percentage of the cost, whichever is lowest.2

-The CEWRI-HH Program implements both subprograms under one (1) collective effort by means of consecutive Program Rounds, distinguished by the amount of financial assistance offered based on annual income.3
+The CEWRI-HH Program implements both subprograms under one (1) collective effort by means of consecutive Program Rounds, distinguished by the amount of financial assistance offered based on and eligible household annual income.3